An Examination on the Effectiveness of Divide-and-Conquer Prompting in Large Language Models: Related Work

-As discussed in previous works \cite{merrill-sabharwal-2023-parallelism,feng2023towards}, the expressive power of fixed-length log-precision transformers, which are widely applied in modern Pre-trained Large Language Models, is actually much more limited than people's expects. \citeauthor{merrill-sabharwal-2023-parallelism} give a theoretic proof that the expressive power of fixed-length log-precision transformers is upper-bounded with ${\sf TC^0}$. \citeauthor{feng2023towards} further extend their analysis to explain that a lot of common problems, such as calculating arithmetic expressions, exceeds the expressive power of fixed-length log-precision transformers.
-Such results explains why the powerful Large Larnguage Models may make some ridiculous mistakes and why CoT can improve the performance.
+As discussed in previous works \citep{merrill-sabharwal-2023-parallelism,feng2023towards}, the expressive power of fixed-length log-precision transformers, which are widely applied in modern Pre-trained Large Language Models, is actually much more limited than people's expects. \citeauthor{merrill-sabharwal-2023-parallelism} give a theoretic proof that the expressive power of fixed-length log-precision transformers is upper-bounded with ${\sf TC^0}$. \citeauthor{feng2023towards} further extend their analysis to explain that a lot of common problems exceed the expressive power of fixed-length log-precision transformers.
+Such results explains why the powerful LLM may make some ridiculous mistakes and how CoT improve the performance.